History of the National Hockey League on United States television: 1980–85 (ESPN and USA Network)

 For the USA Network's season, some Sunday night games were added.
 Dan Kelly once again, did most of the play-by-play alongside Mike Eruzione.
 Dick Carlson, Gene Hart, and Jiggs McDonald also did play-by-play work on occasion.
 In addition, Don Cherry was a commentator for at least one game.
 Meanwhile, Jim West was the host for most games.

 In the meantime, ESPN enjoyed their first go around at NHL coverage during the and seasons.
 They had a rather limited slate of games, which were all broadcast from U.S. arenas: Hartford, Washington, Pittsburgh, Buffalo, Minnesota, St. Louis and Colorado in 1980–81 and the New York Islanders (while deleting Hartford) in 1981–82.

 In the season, Al Trautwig took over as USA's studio host.
 Dan Kelly did play-by-play with either Gary Green or Rod Gilbert on color commentary.
 For the playoffs, Dick Carlson and Al Albert were added as play-by-play voices of some games.
-Meanwhile, Jim Van Horne hosted Stanley Cup Finals games played in Vancouver.
+Meanwhile, Jim Van Horne hosted Stanley Cup Final games played in Vancouver.

 In April 1982, USA outbid ESPN for the NHL's American national television cable package with $8 million (at least $2 more than what ESPN was offering).

 Things pretty much remained the same for USA during the season.
-Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted two games of the Stanley Cup Finals from Long Island.
+Dan Kelly and Gary Green called most games, while Al Albert did play-by-play on several playoff games and hosted two games of the Stanley Cup Final from Long Island.

 In the season, USA covered over 40 games including the playoffs.
 While Gary Green did all the games, Dan Kelly and Al Albert did roughly 20 games each.
 Meanwhile, Jiggs McDonald helped broadcast at least one game.